dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/74-Dec-2023/dec-sl-updates.md

 ---
-title: “Updates and fixes: dbt Semantic Layer and MetricFlow updates for the month of December 2023.”
+title: "Updates and fixes: dbt Semantic Layer and MetricFlow updates for December 2023."
-description: “December 2023: Enhanced Tableau integration, BIGINT support, LookML to MetricFlow conversion, and deprecation of legacy features.”
+description: "December 2023: Enhanced Tableau integration, BIGINT support, LookML to MetricFlow conversion, and deprecation of legacy features."
-sidebar_label: “Update ad fixes: dbt Semantic Layer and MetricFlow.”
+sidebar_label: "Update ad fixes: dbt Semantic Layer and MetricFlow."
 sidebar_position: 08
 date: 2023-12-22
 ---
 The dbt Labs team continues to work on adding new features, fixing bugs, and increasing reliability for the dbt Semantic Layer and MetricFlow.
-Here are the updates and fixes for the month of December 2023.
+Here are the updates and fixes for December 2023.

 ## Bug fixes
 - The dbt Semantic Layer integration with Tableau now supports using exclude in its user interface.
 Previously it wasn’t supported.